US Tax Tools

 Frequently asked questions

-Kansas has a progressive income tax with 3 brackets ranging from 3.1% to 5.7%.
+Kansas has a progressive income tax with 2 brackets (5.2% and 5.58%).
 Your effective rate depends on your total taxable income.

 Does Kansas tax Social Security benefits?